 On occasion when data files are too large to be transferred in original format they are compressed utilizing a compression program.
 Each program and compression method used will result in a file extension that resembles one of the following.

-.Zip is the most commonly recognized file compression format.
+- .Zip – The most commonly recognized file compression format.
 This format results when data is compressed and archived to reduce the size of numerous files or folders bundled together.
 Zip file formatting allows for the use of a number of compression algorithms.
 This format is one of the oldest compression formats used; it made its debut in 1989.

-.RAR is the second most recognized file compression format and often programs offer the option of choosing between .RAR and .Zip compression.
+- .RAR – The second most recognized file compression format and often programs offer the option of choosing between .RAR and .Zip compression.
 RAR stands for Roshal Archive and it supports file spanning and error recovery in addition to data compression.
 The initial release of the .RAR format was in March of 1993. .RAR files can only be created through the use of specific commercial software due to the licensing requirements for the file format.

-.tar files are not as commonly seen as other compression file formats, however, there are still many people who utilize .tar files. .tar file compression was created to be written to I/O devices to allow for tape backup but it is currently used to compress data while allowing for group and user permissions, directory structures and dates all to remain intact.
+- .tar – Not as commonly seen as other compression file formats, however, there are still many people who utilize .tar files. .tar file compression was created to be written to I/O devices to allow for tape backup but it is currently used to compress data while allowing for group and user permissions, directory structures and dates all to remain intact.

 Database File Formats